-Longmont has always been considered a lazy, rural town between Denver and Fort Collins.
-More recently it has been considered as a suburb to Boulder and even a Denver “ex-burb” for those don’t mind a longer commute to downtown Denver.
+Some of my clients have long considered Longmont as a lazy, rural town between Denver and Fort Collins.
+More recently, they think of it as a suburb of Boulder and even a Denver “ex-burb”.
+But. that’s those who don’t mind a longer commute to downtown Denver.
 Now, Longmont has a planned urban community, Prospect New Town, within its city limits.

 All of a sudden sleepy Longmont has a hip, “town-center concept community” to rival Lowry and Stapleton in Denver.
 It’s diverse homes include stately Victorians, “Denver Squares, Brownstone row houses, lofts and even bungalows.